-Kindlehill has an after school care service, offered Tuesday, Wednesday and Thursday afternoons in the library and shared outdoor space.
+Kindlehill offers an After School Care service, offered Monday, Tuesday, Wednesday and Thursday afternoons in the library and shared outdoor space.
 This service offers children a lovely extension of their school day, with delicious homemade food, and plenty of activities and free play.
-If you would like to discuss your after school care needs and gather more information on the service, please contact Miranda Earle at care@kindlehill.nsw.edu.au or via our dedicated after school care number 0434 775 781.
-You may pick up an after school care enrolment form from the office.
-Please make sure you include all relevant Human Services CRNs on the form so you can receive the child care subsidy if eligible.
+If you would like to discuss your needs and gather more information on the service, please contact the After School Care Co-ordinator at care@kindlehill.nsw.edu.au or via our dedicated After School Care number 0434 775 781.
+You may pick up an After School Care enrolment form from the office.
+Please make sure you include all relevant Human Services CRNs on the form so you can receive the childcare subsidy if eligible.

-16 Discipling
+16 Discipline

 We are committed to promoting a safe and supportive learning environment for every child.
 Discipline at Kindlehill is about guidance, about positive support rather than being punitive.
-We do not use corporal punishment nor do we support the use of this by parents of the children in our school.
+We do not use corporal punishment, nor do we support the use of this by parents of the children in our School.
 The teachers are always happy to support parents in finding effective strategies for maintaining appropriate behaviours in their children.
-The Positive Behaviour Policy details the approach taken to discipline at Kindlehill for primary and high school students.
-In high school, students discuss and agree to the Positive Behaviour Agreement.
-The school also has an Anti-Bullying Policy.
+The Positive Behaviour Policy details the approach taken to discipline at Kindlehill for Primary and High School students.
+In High School, students discuss and agree to the Positive Behaviour Agreement.
+The School also has an Anti-Bullying Policy.

-17 Code of Conduct for Members of the School Community
+17 Respectful Behaviour for the School Community

-At Kindlehill we ask that all members of the school community, as well as visitors to the school, act respectfully in the school environment and in accordance with the school ethos.
+At Kindlehill we ask that all members of the School community, as well as visitors to the School, act respectfully in the School environment and in accordance with the School ethos.